coetus-jd/unconventional-game/README.md

 ## 🏄‍♂️ Quick Start
  1. Clone this repository `git clone https://github.com/coetus-jd/unconventional-game.git`
+ 2. Run the command `cd unconventional-game`
+ 3. Run the hand detector `python ./Python/Trying.py`
- 2. Open the `unconventional-game` folder with Unity and be happy 😄
+ 4. Open the `unconventional-game` folder with Unity and be happy 😄

 ## :bricks: This project was built with:
 - [Unity](https://unity.com/)